HwaiTengTeoh/Airbnb-Big-Data-Management/README.md

 - PySpark
 - Apache Hive
 - Apache Pig
-- MongoDB Compass (Not saved in this repository)
+- MongoDB Compass (GUI is used, thus no scripting saved in this repository)

 ## Scripts
 - The data collection process is automated by running the ***BatchRun_Initial.sh*** file